St. Leonard man dies in Leonardtown collision

 At this time, both speed and alcohol appear to be contributing factors, according to the St. Mary’s sheriff’s office.

 Anyone who may have witnessed the collision or any events leading up to the collision and has not already provided a statement is asked to call Cpl.
-Brandon Foor at 301-475-4200, ext. *2265, or email brandon.foor@stmarysmd.com.
+Brandon Foor, of the St. Mary’s sheriff’s office, at 301-475-4200, ext. *2265, or email Brandon Foor at brandon.foor@stmarysmd.com.
+Twitter: @DanEntNews